Last Updated on September 9, 2022 by Michelle Ball

 Parents should bring students or others to the expulsion hearing to support the student’s defense via live testimony.
 If parents cannot get a hold of expulsion hearing witnesses, subpoenas can be sought from the district prior to the hearing.

 Parents need a little luck and good management skills when battling the lions trying to expel a student.
 If not, a school expulsion can leave an expelled child adrift and with a black mark the student may never get over.

-Expulsion and suspension lawyer Michelle Ball helps with all aspects of student discipline.
-Parents in Lodi, Stockton, Tahoe, Oakland, Redwood City, Elk Grove, Roseville, Santa Barbara, Los Angeles, and may other towns may consult with Michelle Ball, expulsion and suspension attorney for students.
+Student lawyer Michelle Ball helps with all aspects of student discipline.
+Parents in Lodi, Stockton, Tahoe, Oakland, Redwood City, Elk Grove, Roseville, Santa Barbara, Los Angeles, and may other towns may consult with attorney Michelle Ball and seek advice in difficult school situations.

 originally published 2/5/12

 717 K Street, Suite 228

 Please see my disclaimer.
 This is legal information, not legal advice and no attorney-client relationship is formed by this posting.
 This blog may not be reproduced without permission from the author and proper attribution of authorship.
 This blog may not reflect the current state of the law.